Published: Oct. 12, 2018 | Updated: June 17, 2022

 Be willing to accept the help and support of others.
 Knowing that you have this support system moving forward can be vital to turning your life around and ensuring you do not have to pick up the pieces of your life after finishing treatment.
 It also allows you to focus on what matters most of all, which is your recovery.

 Once you’ve been able to ask for help, the only thing that remains is following through on that help.
 Keep moving forward with your proposed treatment and hold yourself accountable.
 Asking for help can also help you stay accountable by not allowing you to back out.
-When discussing treatment options, make sure to do the research and find a treatment centers that meets all your needs.
+When discussing treatment options, make sure to do the research and find a treatment center that meets all your needs.
 Not every rehab program is built the same, so find one you are confident and comfortable with.

 “A problem will get heavier when the only person who carries it is you.”